yahoo/serviceping/README.rst

 Same thing using ssl
 ~~~~~~~~~~~~~~~~~~~~

-Service ping can also connect to other ports such as the ssl port (443).
+Serviceping can also connect to other ports such as the ssl port (443).

 .. code-block::